JasonDnfkr/testgit/English.md

 In my academic performance, I have achieved excellent grades during my academic career.
 During my undergraduate studies, I ranked first in my major at the school.
 In terms of awards, I received the National Scholarship in 2020 (two thousand twenty).

-Currently, I have been interned in Huawei Cloud Computing Company from August to now as a backend engineer, participated in the development of online experiment sandbox, implemented some interfaces and business logic.
+Currently, I have been interned in Huawei Cloud Computing Company from August to now as a backend engineer, participated in the development of Huawei Cloud's education sector, CLOUD COLLEGE.
+I am currently working on the online experiment sandbox, implemented some interfaces and business logic.

 I interned at vivo Smartphone from May to August, working as a Storage System Engineer.
 I was responsible for the development and maintenance of storage modules within the Linux kernel.
 I primarily resolved issues related to file system, and data inconsistency.
 I also give some contributions to the Linux open-source community.